John Marshall (Royal Navy officer, born 1785): Later service

-Having left Shamrock upon his promotion and the Napoleonic Wars having then ended, Marshall did not immediately receive another command.
+Having left Shamrock upon his promotion and the Napoleonic Wars having ended, Marshall did not immediately receive another command.
 He stayed on half pay until January 1826 when he was appointed Superintendent of Lazarettos at Milford Haven.
 Under his command were nine lazarettos, including HMS Ville de Paris, and the hospital ship HMS Otter, and he delegated control of the vessels to five lieutenants.
-In January 1827 he was translated from this position to become Superintendent of the Stangate Creek quarantine site for ships.
-He was further rewarded for his services in June 1832 when he was made a Knight Commander of the Royal Guelphic Order and a Knight Bachelor.
+In January 1827 he was translated to Superintendent of the Stangate Creek quarantine site for ships.
+He was further rewarded in June 1832 when he was made a Knight Commander of the Royal Guelphic Order and a Knight Bachelor.

 After over twenty-five years on land, Marshall was finally given a command at sea again on 18 August 1841, when he was sent to join the 44-gun frigate HMS Isis.
-He sailed Isis to the Cape of Good Hope Station where Marshall did much to protect trade and merchant ships using the routes the squadron covered, with special interest paid to the trade routes going to Ichaboe Island.
+He sailed Isis to the Cape of Good Hope Station where Marshall protected trade and merchant ships with his squadron, with special interest paid to the trade routes going to Ichaboe Island.
 On 31 August 1842 Vice-Admiral Sir Edward Durnford King appointed Marshall to lead a board of inquiry into the loss of the convict ship Waterloo.
 She had been wrecked in Table Bay on 28 August with the loss of 188 lives.
 He completed his report on 10 September, criticising Waterloo's captain for choosing to anchor in Table Bay in bad weather and for doing little to assist in the rescue of the convicts onboard.
 In June 1843 Marshall was stationed at Cape Agulhas, having previously been at Mauritius for some time.
 For his services at the Cape of Good Hope he was thanked by the Committee at Lloyd's in April 1845, having returned home to pay off Isis at the start of the year.

 Retirement and death

 On 27 March 1850 Marshall was promoted to rear-admiral.
 He lived by this time at Pen-y-Garthen, in Denbighshire, Wales.
-Some time after his promotion, Marshall was badly injured in a fall from his gig and was taken to the house of General Sir Charles Smith at Pendyffryn near Conwy.
+Some time after his promotion, Marshall was badly injured in a fall from his gig and was taken to the house of Major-General Sir Charles Smith at Pendyffryn near Conwy.
 He died there on 30 September at the age of 64.
 At the time of his death he was receiving one of the Royal Navy's good service pensions for officers.